War of Jenkins' Ear: Background

-The conflict was named by essayist and historian Thomas Carlyle, in 1858, one hundred and ten years after hostilities ended.
-Carlyle mentioned the ear in several passages of his History of Friedrich II (1858), most notably in Book XI, chapter VI, where he refers specifically to "the War of Jenkins's Ear".
+The January 1739 Convention of Pardo established a Commission to resolve the Georgia-Florida boundary dispute.
+It also agreed Spain would compensate British merchants for damages, while the South Sea Company would pay Philip V his share of profits on the asiento, but the company refused to comply.
+As a result, George II declared war on 15 June, a decision formally ratified by Parliament on 23 October.
+On 20 July, a naval force under Admiral Edward Vernon sailed for the West Indies, and reached Antigua in early October.

 Conduct of the war

 First attack on La Guaira (22 October 1739)

-Vernon sent three ships commanded by Captain Thomas Waterhouse to intercept Spanish ships between La Guaira and Porto Bello.
+On 22 October, Vernon sent three ships commanded by Captain Thomas Waterhouse to intercept Spanish ships between La Guaira and Porto Bello.
 He decided to attack a number of vessels that he observed at La Guaira, which was controlled by the Royal Guipuzcoan Company of Caracas.
 The governor of the Province of Venezuela, Brigadier Don Gabriel de Zuloaga had prepared the port defences, and Spanish troops were well-commanded by Captain Don Francisco Saucedo.
 On 22 October, Waterhouse entered the port of La Guaira flying the Spanish flag.
 Expecting attack, the port gunners were not deceived by his ruse; they waited until the British squadron was within range and then simultaneously opened fire.
 After three hours of heavy shelling, Waterhouse ordered a withdrawal.
 The battered British squadron sailed to Jamaica to undertake emergency repairs.
-Trying later to explain his actions, Waterhouse argued that the capture of a few small Spanish vessels would not have justified the loss of his men.
+Trying later to explain his actions, Waterhouse argued the capture of a few small Spanish vessels would not have justified the loss of his men.